rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 When this occurs, the process includes a hand-off from your current AM to your new AM.

-### As a Rackspace customer, can I link my Managed Services configuration and account to a Cloud Server that has a Managed Operations configuration and account?
+### As a Rackspace customer, can I link my Managed Services configuration and account to a Cloud Server with a Managed Operations configuration and account?

 Yes, the process is similar to the process you use to link your Managed Hosting accounts and your cloud accounts.